wacncontent/CustomizeTool/addCommentOutput/articles/search/search-faceted-navigation.md

 <a name="buildquery"></a>
 ##Build the query

-The code that you write for building queries should specify all parts of a valid query, including search expressions, facets, filters, scoring profiles– anything used to formulate a request.
-In this section, we’ll explore where facets fit into a query, and how filters are used with facets to deliver a reduced result set.
+The code that you write for building queries should specify all parts of a valid query, including search expressions, facets, filters, scoring <!-- deleted by customization profiles- --><!-- keep by customization: begin --> profiles– <!-- keep by customization: end --> anything used to formulate a request.
+In this section, <!-- deleted by customization we'll --><!-- keep by customization: begin --> we’ll <!-- keep by customization: end --> explore where facets fit into a query, and how filters are used with facets to deliver a reduced result set.

 An example is often a good place to begin.
 The following example, taken from the **CatalogSearch.cs** file, builds a request that creates facet navigation based on Color, Category, and Price.